grammyjs/website/site/docs/plugins/README.md

 # Plugins in grammY

-grammY supports installing plugins via adding new [middleware](/guide/middleware.md).
+grammY supports installing plugins, most of them via adding new [middleware](/guide/middleware.md).

 ## Categories of plugins